 E-learning crosses diversity borders and can reach larger audiences.
 There are several science channels that cater to graduate students, professionals, and researchers.
-More teachers and professors are using science channels as supplementary materials in their classrooms, and especially for online-learning environments.
-These channels are easily accessible, and link to similar content materials or other channels.
+More teachers and professors are using science channels as supplementary materials in their classrooms, especially for online-learning environments.
+These channels are easily accessible, and link to videos and channels with similar content.

 Top YouTube Science Channels

 Out of the thousands of channels these stand out because of their quality content, number of subscribers, and number of Twitter followers.